 There is a number of insurance savings you can make if you live in a senior community.
 Your home owner's insurance will be eliminated.
 Your automobile insurance can decrease significantly if you rely on the community provided transit the majority of the time you travel.
 Many seniors even get rid of their cars once they move into a community with transport services.

-Whilst there may be some resistance about moving from ones own home to one of these senior retirement communities, many people I've spoken to regret the time they wasted in resisting the move ... so often the move will provide a welcome lifestyle boost.
+Whilst there may be some resistance about moving from ones own home to one of these senior retirement communities.
+However, many people I've spoken to regret the time they wasted in resisting the move ... as this change actually provided a welcome lifestyle boost.